-IV.A is inconsistent with a large reduction in dividend payouts.
+Theoretically, the impact of dividend reductions on market valuations is ambiguous.
+However, a large literature starting from Bhattacharya (1979) focuses on the positive comovement between dividends and share prices.
+In light of this literature, a simple explanation for an immediate drop in the market value of bank equity may therefore be that EBA banks temporarily postpone dividend payouts.
+We note that the lack of relative increase in equity as documented in Section IV.A is inconsistent with a large reduction in dividend payouts.
 However, due to for instance equity injections and losses, the path of equity can differ from the path of dividend payouts.
 Here, we therefore investigate the impact of the EBA capital exercise on dividend payouts directly.25 To exclude changes in dividends due to changes in net income, we scale dividends by net income and focus on the dividend payout ratio.

-Figure 8 shows annual dividend payout relative to a bank's net income for EBA versus non-EBA banks.
+Figure 8 shows annual dividend payout relative to a bank's net income for EBA vs. non-EBA banks.